allomambo/queso/docs/components/collapsible.md

 ### `headerIcon`

 -   **Props:** `{ isCollapsibleOpen: boolean }`
 -   **Description:** The icon displayed in the header.
 Defaults to "↓".
-Receives the current open state.

 ### `beforeHeader`